What is All-on-4™ ?

 Surgery is not a walk in the park.
 When you undergo surgery, please remember this.
 Hopefully, you will be one of 9 in 10 for whom it all goes well rather than 1 in 10 whose implants develop complications.
 It’s not all up to the surgeon but many factors are.

-Cost of Full mouth/All-on-4™ implants
+Cost of Full mouth/All-on-4™ Dental implants

-The average price of full arch implants in Australia is $23,000 – $30,000 per arch.
+The average price of full arch dental implants in Australia is $23,000 – $30,000 per arch.

 You only get two chances in life when it comes to your teeth.
 The first set is the one that you were born with, which came for free, and the second set will be your last chance and it will cost you.
 A lot.
 Most likely you will not get a third chance.
 So full dentures might be the only option left.
 Implants are not easily replaceable, as they leave such a deficit when removed.
 So, it’s crucial to understand that your best chance is getting them done right the first time.